jaodsilv/chosen/DATA_SETUP.md

 # Data Repository Setup Guide

-This guide explains how to set up and manage the private data repository for AI Message Writer Assistant.
+This guide explains how to set up and manage the private data repository for CHOSEN.

 ## Overview